navicore/akka-http-phantom.g8/README.md

 * see `application.conf` for `ENVIRONMENT` variable overrides for Cassandra and Akka settings
 * The initial example entity is stored denormalized
   * Primary key for one model is a v4 UUID
-  * Primary key for a second model is a name and clustering key is datetime
+  * Primary key for a second model is `name` and clustering key is `datetime`
-  * CRUD
+  * CRUD works - see examples dir
   * basic time series lookups (last 'n' occurrences of 'name')
   * could be modified to be an append-only event-sourcing backend